How to Stop Topping the Golf Ball: 15 Easy Ways

 At first, do this drill without hitting a ball.

-After you get a feeling for what your weight transfer should feel like, do this drill while hitting shots.
+After you get a feeling for what your weight transfer should feel like, do this drill while hitting golf shots.

 3. Maintain your spine angle